Limits first. Wins second. Disclosures third. What we can't do yet · Capability ledger · Honest disclosures

 | Conversational manifest authoring | Drafting | Operators describe behavior changes in plain language; the system drafts a signed manifest.
 AI-assisted, multi-language.
 Designed and scoped; not yet running end-to-end. |

-| biRT on RISC and emerging architectures | Drafting | Architectural targets identified with our hardware engineer.
+| biRT on RISC and emerging architectures | Drafting | Architectural targets identified with the hardware engineering lead.
 Bring-up work not yet started. |

 | Custom silicon | Not Yet | Direction, not deliverable.
 Stated for honesty, not as a commitment. |